oliviodare/oliviodare.com/bio.md

-My name is Max Bautista Perpinyà, this github repository acts as my webiste.

- _Welcome._

 ### What I'm doing now
 I am an PhD researcher in History and Philosophy of Science at the [Pence Lab](https://pencelab.be/) at the Université catholique de Louvain in Belgium.
 I am at a philosophy department but I consider myself as a historian.
 I study the concept of 'biodiversity' in non-scientific settings, analysing the diverse meanings and uses that different speakers (politicians, businesses, NGOs, invested scientists) make of it in their particular context.
 My PhD is part of a larger project that aims at clarifying the '[Taxonomic Disorder](https://blog.pencelab.be/2021/mapping-and-responding-to-taxonomic-disorder/)' in conservation biology.